ZeyuGaoAi/SMMILe/README.md

 # License

+This project is licensed under the GPLv3 License and is available for non-commercial academic purposes.

 # Acknowledgements

 # Citation

+If you find any useful, please cite our paper.

 Gao Z, Mao A, Dong Y, et al. Accurate spatial quantification in computational pathology with multiple instance learning[J]. medRxiv, 2024: 2024.04.
 25.24306364.s